 I am a creature of habit and one habit I’ve had for a number of years now is my breakfast smoothie.
 Rarely do I eat anything other than my smoothie for breakfast.
 I like to make them thick and creamy — almost like a soft-serve ice cream.
 I never imagined that this would be a satisfying breakfast but it sure fills me up and gets my day going.
 Here are some of my favorites.

 TIP: To really mix it up, double the recipe and put it in an ice cream freezer.
 Eats more like “ice cream”, very satisfying.
 I make 4 cups at a time, freeze in 1 cup containers and eat these as a dessert after lunch or supper.

 TIP: When making the fruit purees, they don’t have to be perfectly smooth because you’ll be adding them into a blender to make your smoothie and that will complete the puree process.
 Also, if making the purees with the skin included, be sure you use only organic fruit since you won’t be peeling them and the pesticides are usually found in the skin.

 Another TIP: Be sure to mark your containers so you don’t get one out expecting a certain fruit and then find you’ve made an entirely different flavor!
 Been there done that.

 TIP: Change up the flavor of your smoothies by alternating cinnamon, nutmeg, allspice, ground cloves, etc., depending on your taste.
 Use one or several spices.
 You can also alternate the flavor of your protein powders for entirely different tasting smoothies.
-I usually use the vanilla flavors but chocolate goes very well with the strawberry.
+I usually use the vanilla flavors but chocolate goes very well with the strawberry and wonderful with prune.